Carter's Ink Company

 Carter's Ink Company was an American manufacturer of ink and related products, based first in Boston and later in Cambridge, Massachusetts.
 It was once the largest ink manufacturer in the world.

 Apart from ink, Carter produced a line of fountain pens during a brief period in the 1920s.
 Some collectors regard those pens as items of a fine quality.
 Later, the company was acquired by Avery-Dennison.
 Nowadays, Avery commercialises rubber stamps under the Carter brand.

 History

-Early years

 The William Carter Company, the forerunner of Carter's Ink, was founded in 1858 by Boston stationer William Carter who, in order to supplement his paper sales, had started repackaging other companies' inks and selling them under his own name.
 In 1860, William Carter's brother, Edward Carter, joined the company and the firm became known as "William Carter and Bro."

 The Civil War disrupted Carter's primary ink supplier, so William Carter obtained the use of its formulas on a royalty basis and started making his own inks and mucilage, which necessitated the move to a larger building.
 Another brother, John H. Carter, joined the company, which became "William Carter & Bros."